akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

 value: "2016-05-12"
 ```

-## Price
+## Price collection

-The possible operators for the `Price` attribute type are:
+The possible operators for the `Price collection` attribute type are:
 - <
 - <=
 - =